Born in Bogotá, Colombia.

 Diploma in Costume Design for the Stage, Universidad Javeriana, Bogotá, Colombia.

-Her projects Denial of Loss: The Romance of The Fragment and Revival of The Stone (and The Mountains Where They Belonged) were included in the last version of ArtBo International Art Fair of Bogota (2015) as a part of Artecámara, a section dedicated to showcase the work of new talents in the field of contemporary visual arts and was included in the promising emerging artists selection from Christie’s Education, New York (2015).
-Her work has been shown in her hometown, Colombia and in New York City where she presented The Anatomy of M. (solo show, Daily News Buliding, 2014) and where she was included in the 1st Biennial survey of work by New York MFA students and recent graduates, New Work, New York (2015).
+Her projects Denial of Loss: The Romance of The Fragment and Revival of The Stone (and The Mountains Where They Belonged) were included in the latest version of ArtBo International Art Fair of Bogota (2015) as a part of Artecámara, a section dedicated to showcase the work of new talents in the field of contemporary visual arts and was included with a Special Mention in the Promising Emerging Artists Selection from Christie’s Education, New York (2015).
+Her work has been shown in Colombia and in New York City where she presented The Anatomy of M., a solo show in the Daily News Buliding, and where she was included in the 1st Biennial survey of work by New York MFA students and recent graduates, New Work, New York (2015).